grutex/Heart-Failure-Analysis/README.md

 # Heart-Failure-Survival-Prediction-with-Machine-Learning
 A Beat Ahead: ML in Cardiology.
-Turning data into a lifeline by predicting mortality with precision and care.
+Turning data into a lifeline by predicting a heart failure survivability odds with precision and care.

 <br/>